lloydong/resales-house-prices-predictive-modeling/README.md

 ## Future Work

 Future enhancements for this linear regression model include:
-- experimenting with more complex models like Random Forests, Gradient Boosting Machines (GBM), or XGBoost can improve predictive accuracy.
+- Experimenting with more complex models like Random Forests, Gradient Boosting Machines (GBM), or XGBoost can improve predictive accuracy.
 - Incorporating a new feature, 'supermall proximity,' to better capture the influence of nearby shopping malls on HDB resale values.
 - Enhancing the Tableau dashboard to improve interactivity, user experience, and data visualization.
 - Implementing Auto ARIMA for time-series forecasting to further refine predictions based on market trends and seasonal fluctuations.